- Optimizely Web Experimentation

 optimizely_token=PUBLIC (instead of the real token) to the Preview URL.
 Enable this setting with care, and disable it when you've finished QA.

-Alternatively, use the Share Link feature to show draft variations and experiences that haven't been published to team members without exposing these variations or experiences as broadly.
+Alternatively, use the Share Link feature to show draft variations and experiences that have not been published to team members without exposing these variations or experiences as broadly.

 Exclude draft and paused experiments

-In Optimizely, draft and paused experiments are excluded by default, so you don't need to check this option.
+In Optimizely Web Experimentation, draft and paused experiments are excluded by default, so you do not need to check this option.

 Anonymize IP addresses for this project